makesites/grunt-3d/readme.md

 # Grunt 3D

-Grunt tasks for compressing 3D models in web-friendly formats
+Grunt tasks for compressing 3D models in web-friendly formats.
+For a more detailed introduction, read the [launch presentation](https://gist.github.com/tracend/5368499)

 ## Install